casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

     export const CasdoorSDK = new Sdk(sdkConfig);
     ```

-## Step5.
-Get Started with A Demo
+## Step 5: Set Up a Demo

-1. We can create a Spring Boot application.
+1. Create a Spring Boot application.

-2. We can add some configurations to handle JWT.
+2. Add some configurations to handle JWT.

     ```java
     @EnableWebSecurity